 Outside of her work in Hollywood, Kat is a teaching artist and community activist with a passion for building pathways to platforms for underrepresented voices, and mentoring up-and-coming content creators.

-During the COVID-19 Pandemic public school closures, Katherine has become a contributor to PBS' At-Home Learning in support of parents and educators and she continues to develop content and initiatives in the education and activism space.
+During the COVID-19 Pandemic public school closures, Kat has become a contributor to PBS' At-Home Learning in support of parents and educators and she continues to develop content and initiatives in the education and activism space.
 She is the Executive Producer of We Still Teach, a partnership between the Chicago Teachers Union and Fox32/My50, a show that puts teachers on television to help Chicago bridge the digital divide and raise awareness for the imbalance of equity and access to opportunity during remote learning.

-Katherine lives in Chicago with her husband and two young sons.
+Kat lives in Chicago with her husband and two young sons.